List of Superman & Lois characters: John Henry Irons

-In season three, John joins the DOD.
-He does reprimand Sam Lane when he hears that he tried to get Natalie in joining the DOD's academy.
-When ex-mayor George Dean confronts Lana on some reallocated funds, John orders George to take his leave.
-Following Dean's murder, John follows Lana to city hall where they find a drive.
-Before they can figure out what's on it, Peia Mannheim uses a sound attack on them where she makes off with the drive and destroys the laptop while getting a glimpse of John.
-He later sets up a perimeter around Lana's house in case of another attacker.
+In season three, John joins the DOD and sets up a perimeter around Lana's house in case of another attacker.
 After helping Superman defeat Mike Gunn, John analyzes the gauntlets he used.
 Comparing them to the rockets on his armor, John finds out that they are similar.
 After a talk with Clark, John goes to Metropolis and meets this world's version of his sister Dr. Darlene Irons while mentioning that he is not from this Earth.
 Upon learning about his counterpart from Darlene, John was later visited by Elias Orr who stated that Bruno Mannheim wanted to meet him.
 When meeting John, Bruno mentioned his awareness of John not being his John, that this Earth's John wanted to be a hero, and the allegations towards Bruno.
 Wanting to know who smart this John is, Bruno had arranged Darlene to be strapped to a bomb that was made by this Earth's John.
 Upon locating her and disarming the bomb, John went back to Bruno who stated that he has Intergang members on standby to target his counterpart's other relatives.
 During the latest visit with Darlene, John learns that the restaurant that Matteo Mannheim took Natalie to meet her parents at was where her John met with Bruno.
 When John arrived, Bruno had Natalie and Matteo evacuated so that he and his men can deal with John.
 Upon John summoning his armor, Peia went on the attack even when Superman arrived to help.
 Following the incident, John had to confiscate Natalie's phone as a precaution.